11swathi/11swathi/README.md

 -->
 I am currently doing a Masters in Data Science at the University of Maryland, College Park.

-🔭 I’m currently working on a project for my Big Data Systems course, I'm currently developing a simple conversational chatbot.
-It's a Flask-based web application integrated with a Redis server.

-🌱 I’m currently looking for unpaid internships.
+🌱 I’m currently looking for full time jobs.
+I am interested in a Data Scienist, Data Analyst, Data Enginer, or Machine Learning Engineer roles.

-📫 How to reach me: swathi.baskaran5@gmail.com
+📫 You can reach me at swathi.baskaran5@gmail.com